 Useful tips for getting the most from your AC unit

 Caring for an AC unit isn’t a lot of work.
 They aren’t generally high-maintenance machines and only require occasional care to run at optimal efficiency.
-Following are a few useful tips for getting the most from your air conditioning unit.
+Following are a few useful air conditioning tips for getting the most from your AC unit.

 Filters Are Important.